 Salicylic acid products also come in many different varieties, like cleansers, toners, and face masks.
 That allows you to choose the right products for your needs and how you want to incorporate them into your routine.

 With glycolic acid vs. salicylic acid, it isn’t a one or the other situation.
-There are plenty of products out there, like our Clarifying Pads or our Sunday Ritual body polish, that utilize the specific benefits of both ingredients to create a single, even more effective product.
+There are plenty of products out there, like our Crystal Clear clarifying pads, that utilize the specific benefits of both ingredients to create a single, even more effective product.